31 Resistant lines

 The slope dropped from 2 to 0.86 because of a single point!

-Next, we compute the median x and y values within each section.
+Next, we compute the median x and y values for each batch.
+The medians are presented as red points in the following plot.

 The x median values are 2.5, 6, 9.5 and the y median values are 10, 17, 22 respectively.